 Best Practices when Building a Databoard

-Best Practices using Visualization Types
+Best Practices for Visualization Types

-After aligning your team around the appropriate KPIs too include in your reports, the next major piece to consider as you’re building out your Databoards is which Visualization Type will work best for each Metric.
+After aligning your team around the appropriate KPIs to include in your reports, the next major piece to consider as you’re building out your Databoards is which Visualization Type will work best for each Metric.

 IN THIS SECTION